z0sun/deployment5.1/Deployment-instructions.md

 6. Create a Jenkins multibranch pipeline and run the Jenkinsfile
 7. Check the application!!
 8. Now figure out how to deploy the application on the third instance
-9. What should be added to the infrastructure to make it more available?
+9. What should be added to the infrastructure to make the application more available to users?
 10. What is the purpose of a Jenkins agent?

+Make sure that your documentation speaks to the questions asked above as well as talk to the "why" this specific infrastructure was made for this deployment.